-It was reported that for the third year running, more than 800 graduate roles were left vacant in 2017, we understand from speaking to our clients who are running graduate programmes, that this can often be impacted by a lack of “first-hand” work experience to partner with their degree.
-Being based in Cambridge we are in a fortunate position to have access to a diverse, highly-skilled market of students, by utilising a student within your business, you could be helping to upskill candidates, making them more attractive to graduate scheme employers moving forward.
+Did you know that a lot of graduate roles are never filled?
+The main reason is the lack of “first-hand” work experience to partner with their degree.
+With one of our offices being based in Cambridge, we are in a fortunate position to have access to a diverse, highly-skilled market of students, and we often tell our clients that by utilising a student within your business, you could be helping to upskill candidates, making them more attractive for graduate schemes and employers moving forward.

 Many students look for part-time work that will not only fit around their studies but, allow them to further their pre-existing skills and build a CV which will benefit them when looking for work after their studies.

-Many of our clients often mention that on a Temporary basis, they need candidates that can offer flexibility in hours and job roles themselves.
-Students are a great resource for covering maternity leave, job sharing etc.
+Many of our clients often temporarily need candidates who can offer flexibility in hours and roles - students are a great resource for covering maternity leave, sick leave, job sharing etc.

 An example profile of a student looking for work could be;

 2nd-year law undergraduate